joe-vie/Talking-Data-Comparing-Favorites/README.md

 - Creating a histogram and using a print statement to describe it.
 - Creating a scatter plot and using a print statement to describe the relationship between two variables.

-### Extensions

-You can extend your project further by:

-- Plot your favorite movie
-- Explore more data
-- Visualize data creatively

 ### Attributions

 The rotten_tomatoes_movies.csv data was originally scrapped by Stefano Leone and is available on Kaggle for CC0:Public Domain Use: https://www.kaggle.com/datasets/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset?select=rotten_tomatoes_movies.csv